kolkhis/prolug-coursework/security-engineering/unit4/unit4-worksheet.md

 ---

 1. Does it matter if the user knows that they are jailed?
 Why or why not?
+- The user should probably not know they're jailed.
+    The point of a jail is to prevent unauthorized activity.
+If the user knows they're in a jail and have malicious intentions, then they should not already be equipped with the knowledge that they're jailed.
+If they know, they may start looking for ways to break out of the jail immediately.
+If they don't know they're in a jail, or what type of jail, they may just think the system is configured differently than it is.
+Maybe this stance is more "security through obscurity", but I think it's a valid view.

 2. What questions do you still have about this week?
+    - What other types of jails are often used in enterprise environments?

 3. How are you going to use what you’ve learned in your current role?
+    - I will put together a project for my homelab to implement user jailing with a bastion host and put that on my resume.